Adam Ingram (Labour politician): Controversies

 Ingram applied for an interim interdict to prevent the publication of Labour turned Respect politician George Galloway's book I'm Not the Only One (2004).
 Galloway wrote that Ingram "played the flute in a sectarian, anti-Catholic, Protestant-supremacist Orange Order band".
 Ingram opinied that this was in bad faith and defamatory, although Ingram's lawyers conceded that for a year as a teenager he had been a member of a junior Orange Lodge in Barlanark, Glasgow, and had attended three parades.
 The Judge, Lord Kingarth, decided to refuse an interim interdict, that the balance of the arguments favoured Galloway's publisher, and that the phrase "sectarian, anti-Catholic, Protestant-supremacist" was fair comment on that organisation.
 Although Ingram was not and never had been a flute-player, the defending advocate observed that "playing the flute carries no obvious defamatory imputation ... it is not to the discredit of anyone that he plays the flute."
 The judge ruled that Ingram should pay the full court costs of the hearing.

 In 2009 Ingram declared outside earnings of £170,000, the most of any Scottish MP.
 In the same year it was shown that letters in the local press defending these earnings were forged.

 In June 2010 at the public inquiry into the beating to death of Baha Mousa in custody he conceded that he had misled MPs when he was Armed Forces Minister over British troops' hooding of Iraqi prisoners.
 He had assured the then head of the Parliamentary joint committee on human rights, Jean Corston in June 2004, that prisoners were only hooded during transportation but had received documents in September 2003 that showed that Mousa had been hooded, on the advice of interrogation experts for nearly 24 of the 36 hours that he spent in custody.

 In December 2010 he was cleared of any wrongdoing by the Standards and Privileges Committee after the Cash for Influence Scandal, but criticised for bad judgement.

 Personal life

 Ingram married Maureen McMahon in 1970.

+Ingram was knighted in the 2026 New Year Honours for 'Parliamentary and Political Service'.